McKnight Fellowships

 Time requirement: 20 minutes or less

-Work Sample B must contain two or more additional works, which when added together, do not exceed a combined total of 20 minutes in length.
+Work Sample B must contain two or more additional works, which, when added together, do not exceed a combined total of 20 minutes in length.
 Fading in or fading out of a piece of music is acceptable to avoid exceeding time allotted.
 The panelists will listen to Work Sample A and Work Sample B of all applicants who advance to the second round.

 Applicants will be disqualified from the competition if the total time of all works included in Work Sample A exceeds 4 minutes or in Work Sample B exceeds 20 minutes.

 It is recommended that all works be uploaded as individual tracks so that panelists may easily advance through the applicant’s recordings.
+Panelists will be asked to listen to each sample in its entirety in the order they are uploaded.

 Applicants must submit a supplementary page listing the names of the works and composers submitted on Work Sample A & B to be submitted as a PDF.